peterdsharpe/pigeons/README.md

 <img src=pigeons.png width="100%">

-Shoutout goes to our outlier, Yasmeen, who replied "How many fit on a skewer?"
-(Some back-of-the-napkin math on average BBQ skewer length converted this to around 10 pigeons.)
-You live your best life, Yasmeen. :clap:

-Data will be updated periodically.
-Feel free to contribute - open up an issue ticket and post your data (see `data.csv` for format), and I'll add it!

 Also featuring art by my sister, [Julie Sharpe](https://www.instagram.com/juliesharpeart/), depicting her impression of what aerospace engineers could do if they got creative with pigeons:

 <img src=pigeons_aerospace_engineering.png width="100%">

+### Hall of Fame

+* Tiffany, 20 pigeons "using tranquilizer darts and a hiking backpack"
+* Yasmeen, 10 pigeons "how many fit on a skewer?"

-## Rules
+### Rules

 * Live pigeons.
 * Yes, like the ones at the park.